tonethar/IGME-230-GDD-2017-Fall/notes/http-protocol-demo.md

 # HTTP Protocol Demo
-The Hypertext Transfer Protocol (HTTP) is an application protocol for distributed, collaborative, and hypermedia information systems.[1]
+The Hypertext Transfer Protocol (HTTP) is an application *protocol* (a system of rules e.g. steps) for distributed, collaborative, and hypermedia information systems.[1]
 HTTP is the foundation of data communication for the World Wide Web.

 https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol